by Alyse Mitten

-When teaching Social Media Mastery to my classes, I have a few rules I share with them that have been my practice in building and maintaining LinkedIn.
+There are a few rules to remember when building and maintaining a LinkedIn profile.
 It’s also important to note, if your clients are businesses and not consumers, you want to concentrate on LinkedIn as your social network of choice.
 With that said, these are four rules to build and manage a successful LinkedIn network.

 Create goals for what you want to achieve on LinkedIn.
 LinkedIn, unlike many of the other social networks, is all about business.
 You are expected to talk about your career.
 Talk about your business, if you own a business.
 You can do business on LinkedIn and will not be chastised for doing so.